-The salaries of academic staff members in the faculty, librarian, laboratory instructor, and instructor categories shall not exceed the relevant normal ceilings specified in the salary-range tables above except by the awarding of merit or by initial appointment above the normal ceiling and below the merit ceiling.
+The salaries of academic staff members in the faculty, librarian, laboratory/clinical instructor, and instructor categories shall not exceed the relevant normal ceilings specified in the salary-range tables above except by the awarding of merit or by initial appointment above the normal ceiling and below the merit ceiling.
 (Members appointed above the normal ceiling shall not be eligible for any increments.)

-The salaries of academic staff members in the faculty, librarian, laboratory instructor, and instructor categories shall not exceed the relevant merit ceilings specified in the salary-range tables above.
+The salaries of academic staff members in the faculty, librarian, laboratory/clinical instructor, and instructor categories shall not exceed the relevant merit ceilings specified in the salary-range tables above.
 Members in the Professor, Librarian IV, Laboratory Instructor III, and Instructor III categories shall not have merit ceilings.

 An academic staff member may advance to or beyond the normal ceiling by any combination of increments and merit.
-Members may advance beyond the normal ceiling only by the number of merits they have received in their current rank or that they have carried forward from their previous rank.
-Members may carry forward, from the date of promotion to their current rank, the credit for having been awarded one merit in the five years prior to promotion.
+Members may advance beyond the normal ceiling only by the number of merits they received in their current rank.